Table of Contents

 I thought the layers were there for a reason, for all time.
 But the layers were there to be peeled back, to be thrown away, discarded then and for good.

-Would you believe me if I told you it’s your own self-doubt that is predominantly holding you back from feeling that you are lovable?
+Would you believe me if I told you it’s one negative core belief, your own self-doubt, that is predominantly holding you back from feeling that you are lovable?

 That’s what I’ve found to be true in my life.

 I always thought it was other people.
 I thought it was society.
-I thought it was because, if I shared who I truly was, I would be unlovable.
+I thought it was because, if I shared who I truly was, I would become unlovable.

-To be unloved, that is one of the greatest fears a human can have–to be cast off from the universe and all the connections that bind us to one another.
+To be unloved is one of the greatest fears a human can have–to be cast off from the universe and all the connections that bind us to one another.

 Maybe that was the case thousands of years ago.
 Societies, to inflict eternal shame, would cast off the unwanted.
 It’s not the case anymore.

 I still have layers to peel.
+I still have masks to take off.
 We all do.

-What are the layers holding you back in your life?
+What are the other layers holding you back in your life?

 Or maybe your layers are limiting beliefs that you’ve had since you were a child.